Aagam2020/Shahportfolio/final_project_Aagam3.md

    - Text-heavy sections were broken down into bullet points or concise paragraphs for easier readability.
    - Interactive elements (e.g., tooltips, filters) were incorporated to enhance engagement with data visualizations.

-These changes were implemented to ensure the final deliverable resonates deeply with the student audience, providing actionable, relatable, and impactful content.
+I implemented these changes to ensure the final deliverable resonates deeply with the student audience, providing actionable, relatable, and impactful content.